dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0901.md

 Although the singularity is a product of computing and computational thinking, it cannot be addressed with computational thinking, and we cannot improve our understanding of it through computational thinking.

+5 Kurzweil (2006).

 ## 9.6 The Whole World Is a Computer Hypothesis

 Some scientists have argued that information is the basis of all physics.
 Every particle and every interaction is the product of information flows and exchanges at a more fundamental level than the smallest particles known.
-In 2002, Stephen Wolfram, a physicist and inventor of the Mathematica program — a triumph of computational thinking in itself — published a big book in support of this claim.6 In 2003, Nick Bostrom, a philosopher, argued for a possibility that we are characters in a simulation run by a much more intelligent species studying their ancestors.
-While other physicists see some merit in the claim that all particles and interactions can be explained with quantum mechanical probability waves, which are forms of information, they regard the idea that our world is a digital simulation as far-fetched.7
+In 2002, Stephen Wolfram, a physicist and inventor of the Mathematica program — a triumph of computational thinking in itself — published a big book in support of this claim.
+[6] In 2003, Nick Bostrom, a philosopher, argued for a possibility that we are characters in a simulation run by a much more intelligent species studying their ancestors.
+While other physicists see some merit in the claim that all particles and interactions can be explained with quantum mechanical probability waves, which are forms of information, they regard the idea that our world is a digital simulation as far-fetched.
+[7]

 The whole-world-is-computer hypothesis appeals to those who believe that computational thinking and computing are pervasive without limits.

+6 Wolfram (2002).

+7 In April 2016, Scientific American magazine reported on a symposium of physicists and philosophers discussing the whole-world-is-computer hypothesis, giving the impression that they take more delight in entertaining themselves with the hypothesis than in the hypothesis itself.
+See https://www.scientificamerican.com/article/are-we-living-in-a-computer-simulation/.

 ## 9.7 Ideological Fights over What Should Be Taught